benbardev/benbardev.github.io/_posts/2023-05-14-Cloud Classifier Project.md

 While there is some logic in the naming, this is a lot of information to remember so it seems useful to be able to identify cloud type from a quick photo of the sky.
 Given that the cloud types have different texture and atmospheric heights a neural network may be able to learn features and give a reasonably accurate prediction of its type.

-Read Microsft Azure search key from file.
-To download images with Bing Image Search, sign up at Microsoft Azure for a free account and get a key.

 ## Setup Data with Labels

 I have collected photos from several sources.
 Many of these come from Microsoft Azure's Bing photo search.
 This is a tool that has limited free access and allowed me to start labelling photos based on searches.
 These initial searches were supplemented with photos from [Unsplash](https://unsplash.com/) and my own photos.
 Supplementing with my own photos does have a drawback of biassing the model towards where I live but was necessary to improve a small dataset.
 The bias is that cloud types can be more or less common in different parts of the world and have different atmospheric heights.